 A Sleep Study

-What to expect when going for a Sleep Study
+What to expect at a Sleep Study

 Once you're wired up for the sleep study, it would be extremely difficult to go to the toilet as all the electrodes would have to be removed, so go beforehand.
 Otherwise, it would have to be the bottle.